nvimdev/nvimdev.github.io/content/lspsaga/rename.md

 default options in `rename` section.

-- `in_select = true`          defualt is true when open rename window is select mode
+- `in_select = true`
+  - defualts to true, whether the name is selected when the float opens
+  - In some situation like just want change one or less characters. `in_select` is not so useful.
+You can tell the Lspsaga to start in normal mode using an extra argument like so `:Lspsaga lsp_rename mode=n`.
-- `auto_save = false`         auto save file when rename done
+- `auto_save = false`
+  - auto save file when the rename is done
-- `project_max_width = 0.5`   set project_replace float window width
+- `project_max_width = 0.5`
+  - width for the project_replace float window
-- `project_max_height = 0.5`  set project_replace Float window height
+- `project_max_height = 0.5`
+  - height for the project_replace Float window

 ## Default keymaps

 default keymap in `rename.keys` section.

 - `quit = '<Esc>'` quit rename window or project_replace window
 - `exec = '<CR>'` execute rename in rename window or execute replace in project_replace window
 - `select = 'x'` select or cancel select item in project_replace float window

-### Change start mode from command

-In some situation like just want change one or less characters. `in_select` will cause a trouble.
-Now you can pass mode from command like `:Lspsaga lsp_rename mode=n`.

-## Project Replace
+## Project-wide Replace

-lsp rename only can rename language file in doc or some other places lsp not handle that.
-Lspsaga provide async project level search and replace by using `rg`. make sure you install `rg`.
+Lsp rename can only rename language symbols.
+Lspsaga provide async project level search and replace by using `rg`, so make sure that's installed if you want to use this feature.

-Command is `:Lspsaga project_replace old_name new_name`.
-It will search whole project to find old_name. and popup flaot window.
+Run `:Lspsaga project_replace old_name new_name`.
+It will search the whole project to find old_name and show if in a float window.

 ![image](https://github.com/nvimdev/lspsaga.nvim/assets/41671631/5afdbf13-f88a-4adc-8f79-5fd48da61743)

 - use `rename.keys.select` to select item to rename
 - use `rename.keys.exec` to execute new_name replace.

-### Integration lsp rename
+### Lsp integration

-use `++project` flag on command `:Lspsaga lsp_rename ++project` after lsp rename done . if project still have this name usage it will popup project_replace.
+Use `++project` flag for the lsp_rename command `:Lspsaga lsp_rename ++project`, after the lsp rename is done and if the name still exists somewhere within the project the project_replace window would pop out.